domuharahap/automation-workflow-enablement/docs/edgeconnect-workshop.md

    - **Approval email** is sent to the configured approver
 3. Open the approval link in the email
 4. Click **Approve**
-5. The workflow executes `kubectl rollout restart deployment/dtdemo-usecase -n dtusecase`
+5. The workflow executes `kubectl rollout restart deployment/dtdemo-usecase -n dtpay`
 6. A follow-up **Slack confirmation** message is sent

 Validate in Dynatrace: